-PIA does offer ease of use and a simple interface, however, the UI is pretty dated and the simplicity and ease of usage also mean that there aren’t a lot of advanced options when it comes to usage and customization settings.
+Unlike other VPN providers, PIA does offer ease of use and a simple interface, however, the UI is pretty dated and the simplicity and ease of usage also mean that there aren’t a lot of advanced options when it comes to usage and customization settings.

 If you found this article useful you might also like: